 In his biography, it says he created the profession of landscape architecture by working in a dry goods store; taking a year-long voyage in the China trade; and by studying surveying, engineering, chemistry, chemistry, and scientific farming.
 He was not a college graduate.
 We are told he was about to enter Yale College in 1837, but weakened eyes from sumac poisoning prevented him the usual course of study.
 Hmmmm.

-He is said to have designed the Olmsted Linear Park in Druid Hills, with his curvilinear style in which small parks are like wings on both sides of a straight line, in this case Ponce de Leon Avenue.
+He was said to have designed the Olmsted Linear Park in Druid Hills, with his curvilinear style in which small parks are like wings on both sides of a straight line, in this case Ponce de Leon Avenue.

 This stony bridge is located in the Olmsted Linear Park.